 Martin Bradley (born 1931) is a British painter.

 Bradley was born in London, England.
 He attended St Paul's School, but ran away to sea aged 14, serving as a cabin boy.
+Martin married his first wife in the 1950s and has two children and three grandchildren from this marriage.
+He married his second wife in 1975.
 He held his first solo exhibition in 1954 at Gimpel Fils, then exhibiting at Gallery One and the Redfern Gallery in London.
 In the early 1960s, he exhibited at the Rive Gauche Gallery in Paris a number of times.

 Martin Bradley is known for abstract and symbolic artworks, influenced by the calligraphy of China and Japan, as well as Buddhism, to which he converted.